-Indexed life insurance policies also have cash value, which is essentially a savings account.
-When you pay your premium, a portion of the money goes towards your death benefit, riders and other fees – and the remainder is put into your cash account.
+Indexed life insurance policies also have a cash value component, which is essentially a savings account.
+When you pay your premium, a portion of the money goes towards your death benefit, policy riders and other fees – and the remainder is put into your cash account.

 When you purchase an indexed life insurance policy, you can choose the index you want to invest in, like the Dow Jones or S&P 500.
-These types of policies have a “cap”, which is the highest amount of interest you can earn.
-Similarly, your policy will have a “floor”, which is the lowest amount of interest you can earn.
-Most policies have a floor of 0%.
+These types of policies typically have a “cap,” which is the highest amount of interest you can earn.
+Similarly, your policy will likely have a “floor,” which is the minimum amount of interest you are guaranteed to earn, regardless of the market’s performance.

-There are a few ways that you can use your cash value.
+There are a few ways that you may be able to use your cash value.
 You can use it to pay your insurance premium or use the money to increase your death benefit.
 Another option is to borrow against your cash value as a loan if you need to cover unexpected costs, like medical bills.
 Keep in mind that, in most circumstances, the cash value portion of your policy is only accessible while you are still alive and will not be included in your death benefit.

 Who needs indexed life insurance?

-Here are some of the pros and cons of an indexed life insurance policy:
+Here are some of the potential benefits of indexed universal life insurance policies, along with the potential downsides:

 How much does indexed life insurance cost?

-The amount you pay is based on various personal factors, like your age, health, lifestyle and gender.
+The amount you pay for indexed life insurance is based on various personal factors, like your age, health, lifestyle and gender.
 Most indexed life insurance policies require a medical exam, which is also used to calculate your premium.

-The more coverage you have, the higher your premium will be.
-So if you choose a death benefit of $3 million, expect to pay a much higher premium than you would for a death benefit of $500,000.
-If you add riders to your policy, those will also increase the price.
+The more coverage you have, the higher your premium will generally be.
+So if you choose a death benefit of $3 million, you can expect to pay a much higher premium than you would for a death benefit of $500,000.
+If you add riders to your policy, those will also usually increase the price.

-As long as you can pass the medical exam, getting indexed life insurance isn’t difficult.
-Many national insurance providers sell indexed universal policies, including AIG, John Hancock, Nationwide, Prudential and Transamerica.
+As long as you can pass the medical exam, getting indexed life insurance may be fairly easy.
+Many national insurance providers sell indexed universal policies, including Corebridge Financial, John Hancock, Nationwide, Prudential and Transamerica.
 Here’s a general overview of how the process works:

-- Customize and sign your policy: Once you’re approved, you’ll work with an agent to choose your coverage limit, add riders, and select your investment index.
+- Customize and sign your policy: Once you’re approved, you can work with an agent to choose your coverage limit, add riders and select your investment index.
 Once you’ve signed the policy, your coverage will begin as soon as you make the first payment.

 Frequently asked questions

 The price of indexed life insurance is determined by several personal factors, including your age, where you live and your gender.
-But the biggest variable is your health, which is why you must take a medical exam before you can get approved for coverage.
+However, the biggest variable is your health, which is why you almost always have to take a medical exam before you can get approved for coverage.
 Some companies may allow you to purchase an indexed life insurance policy without a medical exam, but the premium on these policies is usually much higher, and the coverage amounts may be lower.
-Certain lifestyle factors, like if you smoke or work in a high-risk job, affect your rate due to the increased risk for your insurance carrier.
+Certain lifestyle factors, like smoking or a high-risk job, affect your rate due to the increased risk for your insurance carrier.
 If a life insurance company is willing to approve you without a screening by a licensed medical professional, they are taking on a higher risk and will in turn, likely charge you more.

-People who are confident and eager investors will benefit the most from indexed life insurance.
-In order to successfully grow your cash value, you need to be excited about the market.
-Otherwise, you run the risk of losing cash value due to bad investments.
-If you’re simply looking for a guaranteed death benefit or extra income during retirement, consider a different policy.
+People who are confident investors may benefit the most from indexed life insurance.
+This may include individuals who are already experienced with index fund investing or those who are willing to work with a licensed financial professional to navigate their cash value component.
+If you’re simply looking for a guaranteed death benefit or extra income during retirement, you may want to consider a different policy type.